mmahesh/dstack_multiple_gpu/blog_post.md

+# Building a pipeline for training on multiple GPUs with dstack

 # Introduction

 Dstack is a framework to automate the entire workflow of managing the training of a deep learning models on a cloud based GPU/CPU server.
 In this blog, we are going to see how to run your deep learning models on cloud based CPU/GPU servers via [dstack](https://dstack.ai).
 The documentation for dstack can be found [here](https://docs.dstack.ai).